-There’s a culinary urban legend that the number of pleats in a traditional chef’s hat (aka a toque) reflect all the ways to cook eggs.
-While we’ve never found concrete evidence backing that claim, we’d estimate there are at least fivekajillion totally unique egg recipes out there.
+There’s a culinary urban legend that the number of pleats in a traditional chef’s hat (aka a toque) reflects all the ways to cook eggs.
+While we’ve never found concrete evidence backing that claim, we’d estimate there are at least five kajillion totally unique egg recipes out there.
 And where there are eggs, there’s certainly a thought or two about brunch.

 Here is an egg bake recipe loaded with some other brunch-y classics including two of my favorites: smoked salmon and buttery wilted spinach.